-The Strathclyde Concessionary Travel Scheme ("the Scheme") offers reduced fares on ScotRail services, which start and finish within the Scheme's boundaries, on Glasgow's Subway and on local ferries for anyone who lives on an island or peninsula and meets the qualifying criteria.
+The Strathclyde Concessionary Travel Scheme (SCTS) offers reduced fares on ScotRail services, which start and finish within the scheme's boundaries, on Glasgow's Subway and on local ferries for anyone who lives on an island or peninsula and meets the qualifying criteria.

-The Scheme is open to people aged 60 years old and over plus many disabled people if they live permanently in the area covered by the Scheme.
-Strathclyde Concessionary Travel Cards with a named ferry route on them (Ferry Travel Cards) are also available to permanent residents of one of the islands covered by the Scheme or where residents live on the Cowal or Rosneath peninsulas.
+The scheme is open to people aged 60 years old and over plus many disabled people if they live permanently in the area covered by the scheme.
+Strathclyde Concessionary Travel Cards with a named ferry route on them (Ferry Travel Cards) are also available to permanent residents of one of the islands covered by the scheme or where residents live on the Cowal or Rosneath peninsulas.